Only English versions are allowed in Oldschool.

 In a nutshell: Fallen Empires is a legal set.
 Falling Star have special errata.
 The legal reprint sets are kind of complex, but basically everything non-foiled with old border except Timeshifted cards are allowed.
 The mulligan rule is Paris mulligan (the mulligan used between 1997-2015).
 There are a few local game rules that should be noted, e.g. Continous Artifacts that don't have any triggered effects are "shut off" when tapped (but those with triggers, as well as Mono Artifacts and Poly Artifacts, still work while tapped), the "Mana Burn rule" applies, and the stated-based effect that makes a player lose for having 0 or less life isn't checked except at the end of phases.
 A large number of misprinted cards are banned, like Alpha Elvish Archers and Orcish Artillery (though e.g. Alpha Cyclopean Tomb is legal).
 All languages are legal.

 More info at: http://www.bazaar-of-moxen.com/en/mtg-pairings,37/2016-old-school-tournaments-rules,c285.html

 There are more local variants, but these are the most popular ones you are most likely to encounter today.
-As long as you note that Mana Vault is restricted in Eudo Rules you shouldn't have to worry about being able to play any deck following the "baseline rules" at any tournaments however.
-And if you use another rule variant and travel to Russia or Norway or some other place where they mostly use the rules stated here, the great majority of players won't mind playing casual games against a deck that contains Revised or a few Fallen Empire cards.
+But if you use an alternative rule variant and travel to Russia or Norway or some other place where they mostly use the rules stated here, the great majority of players won't mind playing casual games against a deck that contains Revised or a few Fallen Empire cards.
 Old school players are a friendly bunch, and usually not picky when they get the chance to swing cards against a new opponent.

 - Some notes on the legal sets can be read in the posts The arguments on Fallen Empires and 93/94 by any other name.